mluebeck/DVDRipper/README.md

 # DVDRipper

-a console tool for ripping DVDs with a DVD Player and Linux Mint Distribution.
+a console tool for ripping DVDs with a DVD Player and a Linux computer (in this case: Linux Mint Distribution running on a 2011 MacBook Air).

 Aims to automate DVD ripping (for making private copies of your own DVD collection.
 In case your DVDs gets damaged.... ;) )